 In any case, we must not forget that suffering a miscarriage can be a stressful situation for patients and affect their emotional state.
 For this reason, it is sometimes recommended to seek psychological help before trying for a new pregnancy, either naturally or through assisted reproduction techniques

-Below you have an index with the 7 points we are going to deal with in this article.
+Provided below is an index with the 8 points we are going to expand on in this article.

 Induced abortion is what is known as voluntary termination of pregnancy, since it is the woman herself who decides to terminate the pregnancy.

-- Dilation and curettage
+- Dilation and curretage (D&C)

 - Tearing of areas of the female reproductive tract.

-- Vaginal Bleeding.
+- Vaginal hemorrhage.

-- Damage in the cervix.
+- Damage to the cervix.

 - Tearing in the uterus.

-- Perforation in the uterus.
+- Perforation of the uterus.